-2.7.4.2 Fuel companies supplying "race" fuels (fuels other than those obtained at public fuel participating teams must submit ten litres (2 x 5 L) to the laboratory appointed by the analysis in accordance with the specification.
-Providing the fuel is within the specification, a containing a test report number will be issued to the fuel company.
-The fuel company must copy of the test report number to the appropriate rider/teams before they take part in a race.
+2.7.4.2 Fuel companies supplying "race" fuels (fuels other than those obtained at public fuel stations) to participating teams must submit ten litres (2 x 5 L) to the laboratory appointed by the FIM/DWO for analysis in accordance with the specification.
+Providing the fuel is within the specification, a certificate containing a test report number will be issued to the fuel company.
+The fuel company must provide a copy of the test report number to the appropriate rider/teams before they take part in a race.
 Contact for fuel analysis: fimfuels@intertek.com